Rishu2505/adviso_ai/ai_conversation_log.md

 This log only documents the **prompts and functional guidance** I used AI for—everything else, from animated bottom tabs to navigation flows, was built by hand.
 Using AI helped me accelerate repetitive or time-consuming tasks, but the end product is the result of deliberate design, architectural choices, and careful execution.

 If you’ve enjoyed reviewing my work, I’d love to connect further.
 Please feel free to reach out via **LinkedIn, Gmail, or WhatsApp** (all details are in my portfolio).
-I’m confident you’ll appreciate the level of thought and craft that has gone into AdvisoAI.
+I’m confident you’ll appreciate the level of thought and craft that has gone into AdvisoAI [▶️ YouTube](https://youtu.be/pUrr-Xig9Ac) | [💻 GitHub](https://github.com/Rishu2505/adviso_ai)
+.

 ---